 - 12:15-12:30 Panel discussion, summary and proposal for next steps and activities

-This workshop will be moderated by Jan Burian, Director Manufacturing Insights at IDC.
+This workshop was moderated by Jan Burian, Director Manufacturing Insights at IDC.